blck-snwmn/slackworker/README.md

 Replace
 - '<Your_Slack_Bearer_Token>' with the bearer token for the Slack file upload API
-- '<Your_CHANNEL>' with the channel you want to notify.

 ## Setting
 Run the following commands to add your secrets to the Workers configuration: